kaidez/kaidez.github.io/_posts/2017-08-19-functional-programming-link.md

 And from there, it will look at the <code>data-url</code> attribute in the second item and treat it as a link.

-This was something that took me some time to grasp while learning functionzl programming.
+This was something that took me some time to grasp while learning functional programming.
 It can be a bit mind-bending but understanding it is key.

 In closing and <a href="/format-dates-functional-programming/">like I said in my last post</a>, I try to implement JavaScript functional programming wherever I can, even if it's just for practice.
 Code like this may be too much for the task at hand, but I'm glad I did it...even if just for practice.